The Next Steps project has materials in different formats to help you engage families in the transition planning process.

 Family and Student Engagement Resources brochure

 An overview of seven professional development workshops and three student workshops from the Parent Information Center.
-These workshops are available at no cost to Next Steps NH cohort schools, and to other schools for a fee.
+These workshops are available to schools for a fee.
 (PDF, 2 pages, 2016) Materials from some of these workshops are available in the For Parents tab in Training Courses and Materials Section.

 Life After High School Transition Tool Kit

-The Life After High School Transition Tool Kit helps families and youth who have an Individualized Education Program (IEP) learn about the transition planning process.
+The Life After High School Transition Tool Kit (PDF, 80 pages, 2018) helps families and youth who have an Individualized Education Program (IEP) learn about the transition planning process.
 It provides an overview of the laws relating to transition as well as best practices.
 The sections are: Thinking about the Future, Making a Plan, Writing the Transition Plan in the IEP, What Else do I Need to Know, Review and Revise, and Give Youth an Opportunity to get Involved.
-(PDF, 72 pages)

 Transition Fair Guide

-Family Engagement Groups are a way to include parents in a review of how effectively a school works with families.
+Family Engagement Teams (PDF, 12 pages, 2017) applies a focus group strategy to include parents in a review of how effectively a school works with families.
 A group might be a follow-up to a survey, or a sole means of gathering parent comments.
 Groups usually include six to twelve participants.
 This guide leads you from initial concept to inviting parents to conducting the meetings.
-(PDF, 9 pages, 2014)